 Certain of our projects require the expenditure of substantial management and financial resources in anticipation of future revenue generation.
 For example, in 2012, we entered into a substantial six-year contract with the Mexican government to provide a turnkey security screening solution at various sites throughout Mexico, which required substantial expenditures for capital equipment and infrastructure.
-Although to date we have generated revenues from this project, if we fail to perform and thus don't receive continued revenues over the remaining life of the project after expending such resources, such failure could have a material adverse effect on our business, financial condition and results of operations.
+Although to date we have performed well under this contract, if our performance declines during the remainder of this contract, this could inhibit our ability to renew the contract prior to its scheduled expiration in January 2018, which could have a material adverse effect on our business, financial condition and results of operations.
 We anticipate that future contracts for turnkey security screening solutions in other territories could also require the outlay and management of substantial financial resources for capital equipment and infrastructure.